tableau/webdataconnector/docs/wdc_authentication.md

       }

       if (tableau.phase == tableau.phaseEnum.gatherDataPhase) {
-        // If API that WDC is using has an enpoint that checks
+        // If API that WDC is using has an endpoint that checks
         // the validity of an access token, that could be used here.
         // Then the WDC can call tableau.abortForAuth if that access token
         // is invalid.